Damix48/hands-cv-unipd/README.md

 - SLIC Superpixel segmentation before than GrabCut, to reduce the computational effort required by the latter **[Idea and implementation by Zaccaria Valentina]**;
 - GrabCut, SLIC Superpixel segmentation and region growing with predicate based on 8-connectivity and thresholds on pixel intensities in the HSV color-space *[Idea and implementation by Zaccaria Valentina]*;
 - Region growing alone with the same predicate of the previous point *[Idea and implementation by Capraro Giacomo]*;
-- Scale Space Canny edge detection with automatic thresholds[^canny] to keep detailed but persistent edges, in order to isolated connected component and keep only the largest one (which in principle should have been the one corresponding to the hand) *[Idea and implementation by Zaccaria Valentina]*.
+- Scale Space Canny edge detection with automatic thresholds[^canny], to keep detailed but persistent edges and on different channels of different color-spaces, such as HSV, to neglect the illumination component.
+The aim was to isolate connected components and keep only the largest one (which in principle should have been the one corresponding to the hand). *[Idea and implementation by Zaccaria Valentina]*.

 In all these cases results are poorer.